izuminka/core_ML_AI_concepts_algorithms/README.md

 ## Naive Bayes Classifier

 ### General
-I’ve implemented bag of words multinomial Naïve Bayes in python3
+I’ve implemented bag of words multinomial Naïve Bayes Classifier.
+The code is tested on Authors classification data taken from UCI database.
 ### Procedure
 1. Code parses the input file and imports data
 2. Each sample for each author gets converted to BOW (bag of words).